Adapting LLaMA Decoder to Vision Transformer: Experimental Settings

 As illustrated in Table~\ref{tab:setup_pretrain}, we provide the detailed ImageNet-1K training hyper-parameters and ImageNet-21K pre-training hyper-parameters for the experimental results in Table~\ref{tab:imagenet}.

 For the iLLaMA-T/S/B models, we train directly on ImageNet-1K and discover that models of different sizes are suited to different soft mask settings.
 For instance, the soft mask schedules are set to constant/linear/linear, respectively, with cutoff epochs designated as 50/50/25.
+We train the iLLaMA-T/S/B models using 8 A100 GPUs.

 We pre-trained the iLLaMA-B/L models on ImageNet-21K for 90 epochs, adhering to the practices in~\cite{liu2022convnet}.
 We set the cutoff epochs to 30, indicating that the iLLaMA models' self-attention fully transitions to causal self-attention after 30 epochs.
+We pre-train the iLLaMA-B/L models using 8 A100 GPUs.